+An even more telling statistic is the proportion of the housing units in Blaine which are for seasonal or recreational use.
 In many communities, the basic goal of every housing unit is to be occupied.
 The optimum condition is one in which the number of housing units is only slightly larger than the number of households, with a small percentage of homes empty at any given time to provide choice and mobility to households wishing to change housing units.
 This percentage is the traditional vacancy rate.
-Cyclical, yearly changes in population such as seen in the Lakes to Land communities, however, create an entirely new category of housing units: those for "seasonal or recreational use."

-Technically considered "vacant" by the US Census because its rules dictate that a household can only be attached itself to one primary housing unit, these homes provide a measure of investment by those seasonal populations that cannot be replicated elsewhere.
-A high percentage of seasonal/recreational use homes provides concrete evidence of the value of the area for those purposes.
-It also provides a measure of a portion of the community which will have a somewhat nontraditional relationship with the community at large: seasonal residents may not have kids in the school system or have the ability to attend most government meetings, but they do pay taxes and take a vital interest in goings-on.
+Seasonal changes in population, such as seen in the Lakes to Land communities, create an entirely new category of housing units: those for "seasonal or recreational use."
+Technically considered "vacant" by the US Census because its rules dictate that a household can only be attached to one primary housing unit, these homes provide a measure of investment by the seasonal population that cannot be replicated elsewhere.
+A high percentage of seasonal/ recreational use homes provides concrete evidence of the value of the area for those purposes in that is is assets such as scenic beauty, abundant wildlife and beautiful lakes and streams that draw visitors and keeps them coming back or eventually retiring here.
+It also provides a measure of a portion of the community which will have a somewhat nontraditional relationship with the community at large: seasonal residents may not have kids in the school system or have the ability to attend many government meetings, but they do pay taxes and take a vital interest in goings-on.

 In some ways, knowing the percentage of seasonal/recreational housing in a community is the most reliable measure of the accommodations the community must make to include its "part-time" population in its decision-making framework.
+The Township should consider developing a strategy for communicating with its seasonal residents.